 In Oslo and surrounds, public transport is operated by Ruter.
 Dogs ride for free, with just a few simple rules, such as dogs need to be on a leash and not sit directly on seats, instead sitting on the floor or your lap.

 When it comes to the long-distance trains, dogs are allowed on board in specially designated areas, with a limited number of pets per train.
 This means multiple pets may be sitting in close proximity, similar to the situation we found ourselves in on a Swedish train.

-Pet dogs are not allowed in the Komfort or sleeping compartments, as well as family-friendly or animal-free zones.
+Pet dogs are not allowed in the Plus or sleeping compartments, as well as family-friendly or animal-free zones.
 Small dogs with a shoulder height under 40cm travel for free, while larger dogs require a half-price ticket.
 Also note dogs may not be allowed on rail-replacement buses.

 I should also comment on the situation with vehicle ferries in Norway, which you’ll likely make use of while on a road trip.
 There were no issues with our dog travelling on any of the ferries we took.

 On the ferries that we took, we found that most people travelling in cars or campervans tended to leave their pets in their car, at least on shorter ferry trips and during the cooler weather we experienced.

 Torghatten-Nord, one of the operators, stipulates that pets are allowed in designated areas.
 Some vessels have a separate room with cages where they can stay, while on other vessels pets can either remain outside on the deck or inside if kept in a carrier at all times, without disturbing any other passengers.
 Double check on the ferry.

 Generally no fee applies for dogs on vehicular ferries, but a fee might apply on sightseeing boats.

 There are no shortage of things to do in Norway with your dog, from embarking on an epic road trip to going for a hike to enjoying historic towns.
 These are my top picks on dog-friendly things to do in Norway.